-“Gypsy is almost eighteen!”
+“Gypsy is sixteen!”
 Vixen said indignantly.
 “And Baby Boom isn’t a minor!”

 “Try convincing anyone outside of this building of that,” Steel said with icy confidence.
 “Even with the correct paperwork to prove it in front of them, they’d write it off as a clerical error.”

 “There must be an echo in these walls,” Commander Steel said.
 “I hear that a lot these days.”

 “What the hell happened to you, Steel?”
 Vixen said coolly.
 “According to everyone here, you were a big-time hero in World War II.”